 To support our audit of the accounts of central government, the OAG invests significantly in gaining knowledge of the business - the operating and financial processes, systems and controls that form the basis for assessments of risk that are required under GAAS.

 The OAG's financial accounts are part of central government.
-Our financial statements are audited by an independent auditor appointed by the Select Standing Committee on Public Accounts (PAC).
+Our financial statements are audited by an independent auditor appointed by PAC.